skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 denoting that the Skywallet is running on a firmware that is not approved by Skycoin.

-Do **not** use a Skywallet displaying that warning as the software version on your wallet might be corrupted and it is ***unsafe*** to use the Skywallet, as using the said wallet could potentially make you lose your coins.
+Do **not** use a Skywallet displaying that warning as the software version on your Skywallet might be corrupted and it is ***unsafe*** to use the Skywallet, as using the said Skywallet could potentially make you lose your coins.

 <A picture showing the message Unofficial firmware detected>